shnjd/shnjd/README.md

 ### Hey 👋, I'm Shinjith

-Web Developer who specializes in creating<br />
+A web developer based in Kerala, India, who specializes in creating<br />
-pixel-perfect, engaging, and accessible digital experiences.<br />
+pixel-perfect, engaging, and accessible digital experiences.
+Currently,<br />
-Currently, I'm concentrating on developing useful web projects and learning new things.
+I'm concentrating on developing useful web projects and learning new things.

 > *Building by day, breaching by night.*